galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 >             - for users doing common analyses in a range of specialties
 >             - for tool wrapper and software developers
 >             - for trainers
 >             - for server system administrators
 {:  .details}

 # Field guide to the project ecosystem

 ## 1. People: Individuals, collaborations, communities and governance
-- Guide starts with people, and how they have organised themselves
+- Guide starts with people and their communities
+- Seeing how they have organised themselves provides a foundation for the field guide
 - Many individuals are part of more than one of the organisations and communities below
-- How people become engaged and work together is central to understanding how Galaxy works
-- People provide the project inputs; People collaborating produce the project outputs.
+- People provide the project inputs
 - Contributors volunteer their skills and time to make things even better
+- The sum of their effort produces the project outputs.
 - Focus here is on showing how they get things done, rather than exactly what they do.
 - For those details, see the [Hub](https://galaxyproject.org/)
 - If any activity of the project looks interesting to you, please get in touch!

-> <tip-title>Communities are core features of open science projects</tip-title>
+> <tip-title>Communities in more detail</tip-title>
 > - Communities feature a lot in this guide although they may seem very abstract.
+> - Core features of open science projects
->   - Show how participants organise themselves to get things done.
+>   - Represent how participants have organised themselves to get things done.
->   - Represent subgroups of individuals interacting regularly for some special purpose
+>   - Subgroups of individuals interacting regularly as part of a shared project activity
 >   - They are an important part of any open project
 > - Participants might interact more often if they share an important distinguishing interest.
 > - New communities are formed when these interactions become frequent and distinct in the project